 A new experiment with naming protocols at a neonatal intensive care unit found that medical errors by the NICU’s staff members plummeted thanks to the new naming process.
-The incredibly study, which is so simple at its heart that it makes you wonder why it isn’t done more often, was performed at a Milwaukee NICU.
+The incredible study, which is so simple at its heart that it makes you wonder why it isn’t done more often, was performed at a Milwaukee NICU.

 Previously, the NICU used a conventional naming approach for newborn babies that needed to be in intensive care.
 Many of these babies haven’t been named yet by their parents, and thus, the medical professionals in the NICU need to come up with a naming protocol so that they can identify these babies.
 This means naming each baby “babyboy” or “babygirl” with a number attached as well to differentiate the babies.